JDMachlys/Roblox-Alt-GeneratoR/README.md

 - Wallet Address: `0x66808698a672561668f12532583a09ea7333d1c4`

 ## Issues
 Currently, only the browser automation method is fully functional.
 The Roblox API method is still a work in progress and requires further development.
+Additionally, we are actively working on an AI model to address the captcha issue and automate captcha solving within a specific timeframe.
+Your patience and understanding are appreciated as we continue to improve the software.

 ## License